R.E.M. (song): Reception

 "R.E.M." received mixed reception from music critics.
 In 2018, Complex's Mallorie List ranked "R.E.M." number two on her list of "The Best Ariana Grande Songs".
 Christopher Rosa of Glamour called the song's lyrics "a tad generic".
 Out's Dennis Hinzmann said the track "feels like a throwback and a fresh pick all at the same time".

 Live performances

-Grande first premiered a 20 second snippet of the song on Elle magazine's Youtube channel, during their game "Song Association" on July 12, 2018.
+Grande first premiered a 20-second snippet of the song on Elle magazine's Youtube channel, during their game "Song Association" on July 12, 2018.

 Grande also performed a snippet of the song on The Tonight Show Starring Jimmy Fallon on August 16, 2018.
 The song was officially debuted live on August 20, 2018 at The Sweetener Sessions.

 She also performed the song live on BBC Radio 1 in September 2018, and on the one-hour special, Ariana Grande at the BBC, which was recorded on September 7, 2018, and aired on November 1.

-This song is also one of the songs from the set list of her Sweetener World Tour.
+This song was included on the set list of Grande's Sweetener World Tour.